|

 Individuals are never duplicated.
 Two references to ob-cells that are known to be for individuals will be to different individuals if the ob-cell locations are different, despite any collision of Hash Values.

-There are also questions to be resolved, requiring both analysis and experimentation, perhaps by instrumentation of the oMiser implementation.
+Both analysis and experimentation is required, including by instrumentation of the oMiser implementation.

 What is an usable but simple hashing algorithm for the Hash of an ob pair from the HashFlags of the components?